 I took a page out of the Judo club's training book last weekend for our taekwondo sparring training.
 When I see my children at their Judo class, they're trying their hardest at 'randori' which is similar to freestyle sparring for Judo kas.
-But they're not intimidated nor scratching their head wondering what to do.
+They're not intimidated by their opponents nor scratching their head wondering what to do.

 So last weekend I told everyone that sparring training was going to be light with no contact.
 This doesn't mean flippity flip techniques or speedy gonzales footwork - movements should be smooth and fluid.
 I also invited them to let their opponent slip some techniques through - their job was to observe the technique, work on movement, coverage and to continue steady deliberate breathing.
 They were also supposed to play with their techniques - fire off things they've never done before.
 Use your left side.
 Your right side.
 Mix it up.